Bachelor of Arts in French

 A minor in French Cultural Studies, while also improving linguistic abilities, will center mostly on the cultural aspects of the French-speaking countries, in order to increase sensitivity when dealing with people of diverse backgrounds and will help students avoid cross-cultural misunderstandings and conflicts.
 This minor will also be an asset for the careers previously mentioned.
 Students will develop a French language proficiency level of Intermediate Low-Mid.

 The French program at Shippensburg University offers a chance to learn how to interact with more sensitivity and insight in multicultural contexts throughout the French-speaking world.

-The Department of Modern Languages has a thirty-five-position computerized multimedia audio-video language-learning center for both classroom sessions and individual work.
+The Department of Global Languages has a thirty-five-position computerized multimedia audio-video language-learning center for both classroom sessions and individual work.
 Some of the computers are equipped with Webcams and Skype to facilitate live interactions with native speakers.
 Practicing in a multimedia center accelerates students' learning process and transforms the most tedious aspects of language learning into an enjoyable experience.
 Both the department and Ezra Lehman Library maintain an excellent collection of books, magazines, maps, and DVDs on the language, literature, and culture of foreign countries.